-30 Easy Breathing Exercises For Kids (You Can Start Right Now)
+Feel Calm Now!
+30 Easy Breathing Exercises for Kids

 As my oldest son turned four, his emotions intensified.
 Once he started melting down, there wasn’t anything I could do to help.
-I had to find tools that could help him (and me) fast.
+I had to find tools to help him (and me) fast.

 1. Belly Breathing

-Belly breathing for kids is a basic and easy way to start.
+Belly breathing for kids is a simple and effective starting point.
 The focus is on breathing deeply through the belly (instead of a shallow chest breath).

 - Place one hand on your belly and one hand on your upper chest.